 #4 Find Someone whom you can Communicate with Well

 You’re going to be spending a lot of time talking to your business partner about things related to the business.
 If you don’t, then disputes and arguments are going to fester over time.
-Something that could have been worked out quickly and efficiently becomes even harder to deal with.
-Resentment sets in and before you know it you’re trapped in a downward spiral just because you didn’t want to discuss something when it was only minor.
+Something that you could have worked them out quickly and efficiently becomes even harder to deal with.
+Resentment sets in and before you know it you’re trapped in a downward spiral just because you didn’t want to discuss something when it was minor.
 That isn’t to say that you need to find a Yes Man who agrees with everything you have to say, but you should find someone that you can discuss problems with and work together on a solution.

 #5 Find Someone who can Invest as Much as You